-During the 6 months, Maker Fellows will have space necessary to hone their individual craft.
-Participants will learn new skills and develop teaching experience to assist in supporting The Foundry’s programming.
-Additionally, fellows will work to challenge the stereotypes associated with the maker community, and be part of developing our curriculum which promotes young women and students of color as they develop their own work.
+During the program, Maker Fellows have space necessary to hone their individual craft.
+Participants learn new skills and develop teaching experience to assist in supporting The Foundry’s programming.
+Additionally, fellows work to challenge the stereotypes associated with the maker community, and be part of developing our curriculum which promotes young women and students of color as they develop their own work.

 Maker Fellows commit to:

 -volunteering 20 hours per month to further The Foundry's mission

 -attending a 3 hour safety class to access your makerspace of choice (wood, metal, tech, textile)